cneill/appsec-resources/training.md

 - [**(ADVANCED)** Giant bags of mostly water](http://slides.com/mricon/giant-bags-of-mostly-water) - This presentation hits on a lot of high-level changes that security organizations need to invest in to make user-error less likely in their organizations.
 More of a philosophical presentation than a technical one.

 ### Video Presentations

+- [PaulSec & TunnelsUp "awesome-sec-talks" list](https://github.com/PaulSec/awesome-sec-talks) - This is a mega-list of security talks from many conferences, dating back to 2013.
+Great if you're trying to find a talk from a conference you attended or heard about; probably too many to casually browse through.

 #### DEFCON
 - [DEFCON 24 Presentations](https://www.youtube.com/playlist?list=PL9fPq3eQfaaAvXV3hJc4yHuNxoviVckoE) (2016)